abdul-dev/LLM-Thesis/README.md

-# LLM Thesis: Automated Assignment Question Generation and Evaluations Framework
+# LLM Thesis: Automated Assignment Question Generation and Evaluation

 This repository contains a comprehensive pipeline for generating, improving, and evaluating assignment questions using Large Language Models (LLMs).
-The project demonstrates the complete workflow from raw PDF data extraction to fine-tuned model deployment and evaluation.
+The project demonstrates the complete workflow from raw PDF data extraction to fine-tuned model deployment and evaluation, with integrated data annotation using Argilla.

 ## 📋 Table of Contents